johnno1962/InjectionIII/README.md

 ### Getting Started

-To use injection, download and run the app and you must add `"-Xlinker -interposable"` to your project's `"Other Linker Flags"` for the Debug target qualified by the simulator SDK (to avoid complications with bitcode).
-Then, add one of the following to your application delegate's `applicationDidFinishLaunching:`
+To use injection, download the app from the App Store and run it.
+Then, and must add `"-Xlinker -interposable"` to your project's `"Other Linker Flags"` for the Debug target (qualified by the simulator SDK to avoid complications with bitcode).
+Finally, add one of the following to your application delegate's `applicationDidFinishLaunching:`

 Xcode 10.2 and later (Swift 5+):